 Sign up to receive updates.

 Want to learn about FPGAs, but don’t know where to start?
 You’re in the right place!
-Xilinx, in partnership with Crowd Supply and Digilent, is pleased to welcome you to the Xilinx FPGA Playground, where we’ll give away twenty Digilent Basys 3 trainer boards for the Xilinx Artix-7 FPGA, a self-guided WTFPGA workbook to get you started, and a livestreamed online workshop with professional FPGA instructors.
+Xilinx, in partnership with Crowd Supply and Digilent, is pleased to welcome you to the Xilinx FPGA Playground.
+In February and March 2021, we gave away twenty Digilent Basys 3 trainer boards for the Xilinx Artix-7 FPGA, a self-guided WTFPGA workbook to get you started, and a livestreamed online workshop with professional FPGA instructor Adam Taylor, which is archived below.
 If you’re curious about FPGAs, there’s never been a better time to get started!

-Twenty lucky winners will receive a Basys 3 trainer board by Digilent, a printed WTFPGA workshop booklet by Joe Fitz of SecuringHardware.com, and access to livestreamed FPGA training by Adam Taylor of Adiuvo Engineering and Training!
+Twenty lucky winners received a Basys 3 trainer board by Digilent, a printed WTFPGA workshop booklet by Joe Fitz of SecuringHardware.com, and access to livestreamed FPGA training by Adam Taylor of Adiuvo Engineering and Training!
+Winners were randomly chosen by Crowd Supply from all unique subscribers to this page as of February 28, 2021.
+In the end, there were over 2,000 entries and over 350 workshop attendees.

 Digilent’s Basys 3 trainer board is an entry-level FPGA development board with the following features: